How DeepLedger Works: Claude as Your AI Accountant, 26 QuickBooks Tools, and a Portal Built for Review

 We wrote a whole post on what actually happens when you give an AI write access to your books, and the same standard applies here: some of DeepLedger's safety is enforced by the server, and some is built into the agent's instructions.
 The distinction matters.

 Enforced in code: Access is granted through OAuth 2.1 with PKCE, scoped to the organizations you select at consent, and revocable at any time.
-QuickBooks tokens are per-user and encrypted with AES-256-GCM — connections are never shared between team members, which means QuickBooks' own audit log shows the actual person whose connection was used, not a generic service account.
+QuickBooks tokens are encrypted with AES-256-GCM.
+QuickBooks permits one live app connection per company, so your team shares a single authorized connection, and DeepLedger's own audit log records which team member drove every action.
 There is no delete tool.
 Requests are rate-limited per organization.
-And the server logs tool usage as metadata only — tool name, duration, success — never your financial data.
+And the server logs tool usage as metadata only (tool name, duration, success), never your financial data.

-Convention, enforced through instructions: The agent operates under an analyze-decide-execute framework: look up the entities involved, check for duplicates and open documents, and only write when the human has confirmed or the books clearly support it — otherwise flag for review.
+Convention, enforced through instructions: The agent operates under an analyze-decide-execute framework: look up the entities involved, check for duplicates and open documents, and only write when the human has confirmed or the books clearly support it; otherwise, open a task for your reviewer.
 Every write tool's definition embeds its prerequisites (check for an existing open bill before creating one, for instance).
 Claude follows these reliably, but they are instructions to a model, not hard enforcement.
 The enforcement is the review workflow, which is what the portal is for.

 The Portal: an Accounting Skin for AI Work